kibook/s1kd-tools/s1kd-instance/README.md

 -f
 Overwrite existing file with same name as the filename generated automatically with -O, if it exists.

+-G &lt;CODE&gt;/&lt;NAME&gt;
+When using the -g option, instead of the default enterprise code and name, use the values &lt;CODE&gt; and &lt;NAME&gt;, which are separated by a slash (/).
+To only include a code, specify &lt;CODE&gt; with no slash.
+To only include a name, specify &lt;NAME&gt; prefixed by a slash.

+-g
+Set the originator of the instance.
+When this option is specified, the code "`S1KDI`" and the name "`s1kd-instance tool`" are used by default to identify that the instance was produced by this tool.
+A different code and name can be specified with the -G option.

 -I &lt;date&gt;
 Set the issue date of the instance.
 By default, the issue date is taken from the source.